wavefrontHQ/wavefront-operator-for-kubernetes/README.md

  * [Using an HTTP Proxy](./deploy/kubernetes/scenarios/wavefront-proxy-with-http-proxy.yaml)

-You can see all configuration options in [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).
+You can see all configuration options in the [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).

 # Upgrade

-Upgrade Wavefront Operator to a new version (upgrades both collector and proxy):
+Upgrade the Wavefront Operator (both Collector and Proxy) to a new version by running the following command :

 ```
 helm upgrade wavefront-v2beta wavefront-v2beta/wavefront-v2beta --namespace wavefront
 ```

-Note: This will not upgrade any existing wavefront/wavefront helm installation.
-See [migration.md](./docs/migration.md) for instructions on how to migrate.
+Note: This command will not upgrade any existing wavefront/wavefront helm installation.
+See [migration.md](./docs/migration.md) for migration instructions.

 # Removal

-To remove the Wavefront Integration from your environment, use the following helm command.
+To remove the Wavefront Integration from your environment, run the following commands:

 ```
 helm uninstall wavefront-v2beta -n wavefront
 kubectl delete namespace wavefront
 ```

 # Contribution

 See the [Contribution page](docs/contribution.md)